As their business grew, Browning's owner approached me to transform their DIY'd logo design into a full-fledged corporate identity.

 Browning Fire Protection is an Edmonton-based, family-run fire protection company.
 As their company grew, they approached me to design a strong brand identity that emphasized their core values:

-Browning set themselves apart with high standards for ethics and integrity within an industry with mixed reputations.
+Browning set themselves apart with high standards for integrity, ethics, and commitment to safety.

 With over 50 years' combined experience in fire alarm and life safety, the company wanted to highlight their unparalleled expertise in the field.